 It’s a way to give your fundraising efforts an exponential outreach

 Peer pressure—not so good.
-Peer-to-peer fundraising, though?
+Peer-to-peer (P2P) fundraising, though?
 Downright awesome!
-It’s a concept that’s caught on like wildfire with nonprofit organizations, and it’s fueled by the power of social media. peer to peer makes it easy to turn your entire base of supporters into fundraisers.
+It’s a concept that’s caught on like wildfire with nonprofit organizations, and it’s fueled by the power of social media.
+P2P makes it easy to turn your entire base of supporters into fundraisers.

 One of the biggest challenges of NPO fundraising is overcoming the natural hesitations donors have about committing.
 It’s almost impossible to forge a relationship with an outside donor.
 It’s an obstacle that doesn’t exist when supporters raise funds for you from their own friends, family, and coworkers.